Jimmie's Chicken Shack: Solo projects (2002–current)

-Still Rocking (2021–current)
+2econds and recent activities (2021–current)

 2econds is the band's most recent studio record.
 Featured players are Jerome Maffeo, Christian Valiente, Island Styles (now with the band Candlebox).
 The album was produced by Jim Wirt at Superior Sound in Cleveland, Ohio.
 The LP was released October 25, 2022, by Fowl Records.
-Matt Jones, after playing with the band Cowboy Mouth from New Orleans for several years, rejoined the band to make it a 5-piece live line-up.
+Matt Jones, after playing with the band Cowboy Mouth from New Orleans for several years, rejoined the band to make it a five-piece live line-up.
 Bryan Ewald, from the bands Jarflys and Starbelly as well as being the guru for Paul Reed Smith Guitars YouTube demos, joined the band with Island Styles' departure.
-The band did a national tour with Everclear and Marcy Playground in the fall of 2024 and are working on plans for some cool chickenshit in 2025.
-J.C.S. released "P.T.S.E.
-Live", a live version of their "Pushing The Salmanilla Envelope" record, in 2024 and "B.Y.O.S.
-Live", a live version of their "Bring Your Own Stereo" record, in early 2025.
+The band did a national tour with Everclear and Marcy Playground in late 2024.
+J.C.S. released P.T.S.E.
+Live, a live version of their Pushing The Salmanilla Envelope record, in 2024 and B.Y.O.S.
+Live, a live version of their Bring Your Own Stereo, in early 2025.